 Step 3: Incorporate Regular Physical Activity

-- Be Consistent: Make exercise a regular part of your routine.
-Consistency is key to reducing stress and maintaining mental well-being.
+- Be consistent: Make exercise a regular part of your daily routine.
+Consistency is essential not only for physical health but also for mental well-being and long-term stress management.

 Tip: Exercise doesn’t always have to be intense to be effective.
 Even light activity, such as a walk, can help reduce stress.